astral-sh/ruff/playground/README.md

 ## Getting started

+In order to build the WASM module install [`wasm-pack`](https://rustwasm.github.io/wasm-pack/).

-First, build the WASM module by running `npm run build:wasm` (release build) or `npm run build:wasm` (debug build) from the `./playground` directory.
+Next, build the WASM module by running `npm run build:wasm` (release build) or `npm run dev:wasm` (debug build) from the `./playground` directory.

-Then, install TypeScript dependencies with `npm install`, and run the development server with `npm run dev`.
+Finally, install TypeScript dependencies with `npm install`, and run the development server with `npm run dev`.

 To run the datastore, which is based on [Workers KV](https://developers.cloudflare.com/workers/runtime-apis/kv/), install the [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/install-and-update/),